 • Results sent via e-mail in PDF format within 7 working days of sample receipt

 Basic Avian Faecal Test (A-FT) Parasitology and staining of avian faeces.
-Direct Wet Mount + Centrifugation/Flotation + Staining (for % gram -ve bacteria, Candida, Megabacteria)
+Direct Wet Mount + Centrifugation/Flotation/Sedimentation + Staining (% gram -ve bacteria, Candida, Megabacteria)

 £19.50 p&p included

 Centrifugal flotation using sodium nitrate and/or zinc sulphate is our preferred method.
 The Companion Animal Parasite Council (CAPC) recommends centrifugal flotation as the preferred method for routine screening of faecal samples for detection of parasite ova as there is a proven increased sensitivity.
 This is the technique we use.

 At present we are performing studies regarding parasites in the captive environment and therefore the results could be used for publication purposes.
 The samples and information received shall be form part of our database and will be anonymous.

 We are unable to discuss treatment regimes as per the Royal College of Veterinary Surgeons (RCVS) rules as the animals are not under our care.
 Footnotes shall be given and you should contact your veterinary surgeon regarding treatment.
 We also offer support for your veterinary surgeon if necessary.
 Further tests may be recommended in specific cases which may include PCR/ELISA.